What is a Holistic view? - An MSK Therapy perspective.

 Relatively recent research has shown that the immune (lymphatic) system is connected directly to the brain and not a completely separate system.
 Such findings make it possible to look at new areas of research, which previously would never have been considered relevant.
 Other relatively recent areas of research have shown the importance of other living organisms within the body, particularly in the gut.
 The human microbiome consists of organisms within our gut, including fungi, bacteria, archaea and protists.
 Research is showing that the quantities of these various living organisms can have a dramatic effect on our health and wellbeing.
 Research is finding links between the microbiome, Parkinson's, Alzheimer's, motor neurone disease, cancers and other diseases.
 As with most ecosystems, types of food source and availability have a dramatic effect on numbers within any given population.
 Similarly, our diet appears to affect population levels within the human microbiome ecosystem.
 Such changes within the microbiome can affect health positively or negatively.
 Muscles have also been found to operate very differently to how anatomy and physiology textbooks have described them.
 Hence a considerable number of medical books now require updating courtesy of these relatively recent findings.
 Diseases and medical conditions tend to create physiological changes in tissues, which in turn affects the function of the musculoskeletal system.

 Taking a holistic view of the body is equally important when dealing with sports injuries, treating musculoskeletal conditions, post-injury rehabilitation and even injury prevention.
 The musculoskeletal system is a sealed (enclosed) system, and one area can have a direct impact on the next.
 Hence, taking a holistic view is critical when dealing with such a system.
 The human body is made up of a combination of "structural" and "functional" elements.
 For purposes of simplicity "structure" will refer to the bones, joint complexes (including ligaments).
-The functional aspect will refer to how things then work or move and "structure" can affect "function" and vice versa.
+The functional aspect will refer to how things work or move and "structure" can affect "function" and vice versa.
 Furthermore, fascia can be both "structural" and "functional" in nature.

-Theories such as the "Kinetic Chain theory" have attempted to take a more holistic view of the body.
+Theories such as the "Kinetic Chain Theory" have attempted to take a more holistic view of the body.
 Kinetic Chain theory proposed that various segments of the body have a direct impact on other neighbouring ones.
 The approach divides the body into sections which consist of joints such as; ankles, knees, hips, lumbar spine, thoracic spine and cervical spine.
 These sections form a "kinetic chain" when one moves.
 If all parts of the chain are operating correctly or normally, then one tends to experience no pain, discomfort or restricted mobility.
 If tissues, joints or other structures are not functioning correctly, this can affect how a specific segment moves.
 Logically, if one section is not working correctly, it would soon lead to other areas in the kinetic chain also encountering problems.
 However, the body is extremely good at adapting to avoid pain, and so it may take a while to notice subtle changes to the kinetic chain.
 Although the kinetic chain concept is useful, it has limitations and does not take into account the fact that absolutely everything within the human body is connected.
 Furthermore, there are a vast number of other factors that can influence the physical properties of tissues and thus, how we move.

 So what is Tensegrity?

 Generally, the human body starts life as a relatively symmetrical three-dimensional structure, assuming everything has developed correctly.
 Provided the tensile forces between the structural compressive components and tensional wires remains equal we maintain that balanced appearance.
 It is essential to understand that everything within the human body has grown from within via mitosis (cell division), meaning that nothing has developed separately or externally and added later.
 How the human body formed has essential connotations.
-The symmetrical nature of the human body can also change due to a wide range of factors including injury, disease, adaptions, habitual behaviours, stress (see articles) etc.
+The symmetrical nature of the human body can also change due to a wide range of factors including injury, disease, adaptations, habitual behaviours, stress (see articles) etc.

 Biotensegrity - absolutely everything is connected